CardTrader Seller's Guide

 01

-Closing the order: check and arrangement of sold items through CardTrader Zero
+Check and arrangement of sold items through CardTrader Zero

 Once your order is closed, you’ll see a list of all the items you sold that week.
 You can rearrange it by using the following criteria: